-The board view provides a visual, interactive display of entities and their current status.
+The board view provides a visual, interactive display of work items and their current status.

 The board view provides a visual, interactive display of items.
 The board view is divided into swimlanes, where each lane represents a different phase for the selected entity.
 Under each swimlane header, the relevant items are displayed as cards.